gitlabform/gitlabform/CONTRIBUTING.md

 ./dev/run_gitlab_in_docker.sh
 ```

-2. Run `py.test gitlabform/test` to start all tests.
+2. Run `pytest tests/acceptance` to start all tests.
-To run only a single class with tests run f.e. `py.test gitlabform/test -k "TestArchiveProject"`.
+To run only a single class with tests run f.e. `py.test tests/acceptance -k "TestArchiveProject"`.

 ##### Running acceptance tests using your own GitLab instance

-**Note**: although GitLabForm acceptance tests operate own their own groups, projects and users, it should be safe
+**Note**: GitLabForm acceptance tests operate own their own groups, projects and users and it should be safe
-to run them against your own GitLab instance, but we DO NOT take any responsibility for it.
+to run them on any GitLab instance.
+However we do not take any responsibility for it.
 Please review
 the code to ensure what it does and run it at your own risk!

 1. Get an admin user API token and put it into `GITLAB_TOKEN` env variable.
 Do the same with your GitLab instance URL